 Graphics card is only needed if you’re an avid gamer.
 In many cases, you’re bound to get a decent GPU if you’re buying a laptop over ~$1,200.
 If you want to use your laptop for gaming, you should get at least Nvidia GeForce GTX 960M or 1050 for casual gaming and for latest gaming titles I recommend GTX 1060.

-- Cheapest option for working with Ableton Live
+- One of the cheapest laptops for working with Ableton Live

-- Comes with all the basics (i5 CPU, 8 GB RAM and 250 GB SSD storage)
+- Comes with all the basics (up-to-date i5 CPU, 8 GB RAM and 250 GB SSD storage)

 - USB 3.1 Type C